Zoé Allaire-Bourgie: Gymnastics career

-Junior

 2017

 In February Allaire-Bourgie competed at Elite Canada where she placed fifth in the all-around and won silver on uneven bars and floor excise, both behind Ana Padurariu.
 In March she competed at International Gymnix in Montreal where she won silver on the balance beam behind Gabby Perea of the United States and she helped Canada finish fourth in the team final.
 In April Allaire-Bourgie competed at the 2017 City of Jesolo Trophy where she placed 21st in the all-around, fifth on balance beam, and eighth on floor exercise.
 Canada finished seventh in the team final.
 In May she competed at the Canadian Championships where she placed sixth in the all-around.
 Allaire-Bourgie ended the season competing at Elite Gym Massilia.
 She placed ninth in the masters all-around and fourth in the open all-around.
 For event finals she placed third on vault and fourth on uneven bars.